erik-grennberg-jansson/matern_sfem/README.md

 ## Python code

 This Python code is intended to be used with FEniCS 2019.1 and requires an installation of FEniCS 2019.1 to run.
 Both a naive sequential solver and a solver using the multiprocessing package are included.
-For information on FEniCS, please see the [homepage of the project](https://fenicsproject.org/)
+For information on FEniCS, please see the [homepage of the project](https://fenicsproject.org/).

-Note that this code is intended to accompany the above paper and as such may not be updated to future releases of FEniCS.
+Please note that this code is intended to accompany the above paper and as such may not be updated to future releases of FEniCS.

 ## Example of usage